KQM-git/TCL/common-terms.md

 **Aura** = If a targetable entity is currently not affected by any element, the next elemental source will apply an aura.

-**Aura Tax** = The aura tax increases the gauge reduction from reactions by a multiplier of 1.25.
-This multiplier has been integrated into the unit modifier system already.
+**Aura Tax** = The aura tax reduces the gauge application from elemental sources by a multiplier of 0.8.

+**Coexisting/Underlying Aura** = In certain situations (e.g. Electro-Charged) multiple auras of different elements may exist on the same entity.

 **Elemental Decay** = An aura will persist a certain duration depending on the type of elemental source.
 Think of the duration as a gauge that can decay or be reduced in 2 ways: